What is a Team Temperature Check

-How often have you asked someone on your team, “How are you doing?” and gotten one of the following responses:
+How often have you asked someone on your team, “How are you doing?” with the intent of looking for ways you can help that individual perform better, up their mood, or even out of actual care and concern only to get one of the following responses:

-And now you know nothing more than when you first asked the question.
-So how can you really find out how your team is doing/being/feeling in a way that’s meaningful?
+So how can you really find out how your team is doing, being, and feeling in a way that’s meaningful?

 - 7 is the most common answer.
 And is a true measure of “fine.”
 Not lovin’ it, not hatin’ it.